bockp/Edge-Detection-project/edge2.md

 ### Benchmarking process

 The benchmark was done using a computer with an Intel core I7 @4.0 Ghz, on Linux Ubuntu 16.04 64 bits with a kernel 4.10.
 The version of ImageJ is the 1.51q, using Java 1.8.0\_112 (64 bits).
-We fixed the processor fequency with acpi-cpufreq module to avoid a change of frequency during the benchmark, fixed the choice of processor with the taskset command to avoid a sharing of the processor load, and finally we fixed the ImageJ process with a high priority to avoid preemption.
+We fixed the choice of processor with the taskset command to avoid a sharing of the processor load, and finally we fixed the ImageJ process with a high priority to avoid preemption.

+For this benchmark, we used the same picture (Lena, 8bit), in five different sizes : 128x128 px, 256x256 px, 512x512 px, 1024x1024 px, and 2048x2048 px, to show how the performance of our functions vary when increasing the complexity of the input image.
+We performed this benchmark on our functions as well as the functions available in ImageJ described in the previous report.
+For the implementation of the benchmarks see the files *benchmark.js* for the ImageJ functions, and *benchmarkForTiji.js* for our functions, in our GitHub repository.

 ## Results

-*Present one example of your function(s).
-Then, calculate benchmarks with the same image at different size.
-Recalculate the benchmarks for 8-bit, 16-bit, and float32 images.
-Display them as diagram.
-Don't forget to describe them in your text, add a legend.*
+*TODO benchmark for uint16 and float32 on our functions*

 ### Edge detection using Sobel, Prewitt, and Robert’s cross operators